frodal/PhD-thesis-Latex-template/README.md

 4. Press `F1` to build your PDF
 5. Press `F11` to update BibTex
 6. Press `F1` twice to build your updated PDF

+### Using Overleaf

+1. Login to your Github account, go to this repository on Github and press the `Use this template` button to create a new repository based on this template (If you have not already created one)
+2. Go to overleaf.com and conect your Overleaf account to your Github account in the Overleaf account settings page
+3. Create a new overleaf project by pressing the `New Project` button, then `Import from Github` and select the Github repository you just created
+4. Remember to push and pull your changes to Github

 ## Contributing